unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-zil-without-libraries.md

 }
 ```

-## Display the resolution <a href="#d7a9" id="d7a9"></a>
+## Display the Resolution <a href="#d7a9" id="d7a9"></a>

 Since this is a simple example, we won’t get too fancy.
-We’ll just create a span element for each record containing its key and value, its owner address, and its resolver address.
+We’ll just create a `<span>` element for each record containing its key and value, its owner address, and its resolver address.

 ```javascript
 function cleanDOM(parent) {